Holy Land Study Tour

 - Administrative costs

-- Tips and gratuities for hotels, drivers, Turkish guides, breakfast and supper wait staff
+- Gratuities for hotels, drivers, Turkish guides, breakfast and supper wait staff

-- Turkish Visa fees (paid upon entry at border control, ~US $20, cash)
+- Turkish Visa fees (online payment or at border control, ~US $20, cash)

 - Roundtrip airfare between USA and Turkey